 Prosecco is an Italian sparkling wine traditionally from the Veneto region in Italy.
 It ranges from dry to semi-dry, and with a wide variety of brands to choose from, you can't go wrong!
 It's one of my favorite wines to drink and sip with girlfriends, and it tastes even more delicious mixed into cupcake batter.

-Prosecco is very different than Champagne, although lots of people use it interchangeably.
+Prosecco is different than Champagne, although lots of people use it interchangeably.
 Champagne traditionally comes from Champagne region of France, and is not Italian.
 Champagne is typically drier and less sweet than Prosecco.

 - Eggs - Eggs at room temperature help to make these cupcakes super moist and have a great fluffy texture.